 When preparing and tasting the tea you might notice a sour and acidic taste.
 This is the result of bacteria, which produce acid while digesting the tea.

 When Pu Erh tea is stored at very low humidity levels, the tea will not properly age.
 Both microbial life and fungi are required to develop the aged taste we all love.
 These need humidity to reproduce and do their work.

-If you fall below these levels the only changes to your tea would be through decomposition, oxidation and to lower extent through enzymatic activity.
+If you fall below these levels the only changes to your tea would be through decomposition, oxidation and to a lower extent through enzymatic activity.
 This will result in very very slow aging or even halt the positive aging effects.

 How Pu Erh Tea Is Aged In China

 You may have read dry and wet storage when purchasing aged Pu Erh tea from different vendors.
 These terms are not clearly defined and are often used in combination with larger cities in China like Hongkong or Kunming.